Canon T5i vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

-Both the T5i and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the T6i have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T5i and T6i can be found, respectively, in the Canon T5i Manual (free pdf) or the online Canon T6i Manual.

 So what conclusions can be drawn?
 Is the Canon T5i better than the Canon T6i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.